top of page

 Allow a little light in the room

-Just allow a subtle amount of light to enter the room at home to mimic the ambiance of the daycare.
+Just allow a subtle amount of light to enter the room at home to mimic the ambience of the daycare.
 While at daycare, the room may remain bright even with the curtains drawn.
 By replicating this level of light in the room at home, you can create a similar environment and help your baby adjust more easily.

 Lower the volume on the sound machine